philippeDG/VisiTherS/README.md

 - Replacing CNN backbone with hrnet: 607506831fbaf9c528bf195d55b24e133a6467fe
 - Adapting HRNet to our network: de5754dc6343d45fe3f4be9619142b87a41499be
 - Adding mask to the HRNet architecture: main
+- WIP on new transformer head: On Transformer branch